wp-plugins/role-scoper/readme.txt

 * Workaround : WP core forces display of published posts only in Edit Posts listing when filtering by a custom taxonomy term

 = Front-End Misc: =
-* Feature : If HTTP authentication is enabled, append the http_auth argument to Category, Tag, Author and Comment feed links also
 * BugFix : get_comments() function did not include comments on attachments to private posts
 * BugFix : In some installations with a language defined and "suppress private caption" option enabled, fatal error from translate call in template-interceptor
 * BugFix : template function is_restricted_rs() indicated some false positives for category restrictions